While strolling around the Internet the other day, I stumbled upon this solid post on www.hackerfactor.com and thought I would share.

 For the really creative types out there, don’t just remove it.
 Change it!
 Misinformation is far more damaging to an attacker than no information.
 Rather than removing the “Powered by WordPress”, change it to say “Powered by Serendipity” — a totally different blog package, or just lie: BlogProKit 9.8.1.
 Now if someone if going to attack you, then they will initially do so with the wrong set of exploits.

 Hope you found it at least a little informative as I did.

-Keep following those virtual breadcrumbs. ~ Hi-Tech P.I.
+Keep following those virtual breadcrumbs. ~ The Hi-Tech P.I.